androiddevnotesforks/resources-of-learning/domains/programming-steep-learning-curve.md

-# Programming with Steep Learning Curve
+# Programming with a Steep Learning Curve

 ## Programming Languages with a Steep Learning Curve